Aérospatiale: Major activities

-When Aérospatiale stepped in, during 1973, it was determined not to repeat the mistakes of Europa.
+When Aérospatiale stepped in, in 1973, it was determined not to repeat the mistakes of Europa.
 The company proposed to build a new heavy launch vehicle, which would later be called the Ariane, to take the place of Europa.
 While other European nations were invited to participate, it would be French officials who would hold primary responsibility, and thus, make the most important decisions.
 This approach was agreed upon with several other nations; during 1979.

 Ariane was an immediate success, allowing the French to gain a strong advantage over the United States, which had centred its efforts on the Space Shuttle.
 However, the Challenger disaster during 1986 showed that it was too complex for routine use as a satellite launch platform.
 Aérospatiale went on to develop more capable versions of the Ariane, which took much of the business of space launches away from the Americans during the 1990s.

 Privatisation and mergers

-In 1992, German defense company DaimlerBenz Aerospace AG (DASA) and Aérospatiale combined their respective helicopter divisions together to form the Eurocopter Group; ownership of this new entity was shared between the two parent companies.
+In 1992, Aérospatiale and the German defense company DaimlerBenz Aerospace AG (DASA) combined their respective helicopter divisions together to form the Eurocopter Group; ownership of this new entity was shared (70% and 30% respectively) between the two parent companies.

 During the late 1990s, French Prime Minister Lionel Jospin's Plural Left government initiated a policy towards the privatization of Aérospatiale.
 In 1999, the majority of Aérospatiale, except for the satellites activities, merged with French conglomerate Matra's defense wing, Matra Haute Technologie, to form Aérospatiale-Matra.

+On 10 July 2000, Aérospatiale-Matra merged with DASA and Spanish aviation company Construcciones Aeronáuticas SA and to form the multinational European Aeronautic Defence and Space Company (EADS).
+EADS would later rebrand itself as Airbus, taking the name of its commercial aircraft division, its primary business.

 During 2001, Aérospatiale-Matra's missile division underwent a further merger with Anglo-French outfit Matra BAe Dynamics and the missile division of Alenia Marconi Systems to form the multinational MBDA entity.

-On 10 July 2000, Aérospatiale-Matra merged with Spanish aviation company Construcciones Aeronáuticas SA (CASA) and German defense firm DaimlerChrysler Aerospace AG (DASA) to form the multinational European Aeronautic Defence and Space Company (EADS).
-EADS would later rebrand itself as Airbus Military, taking the name of its commercial aircraft division, its primary business.